Vysakhhh/projectFair/README.md

 - **React:** Frontend library for interactive UI
 - **Node.js:** JavaScript runtime for the backend server
 - **Multer:** Middleware for handling file uploads
-- **Additional Libraries:** Redux for state management, JWT for authentication, Axios for API calls
+- **Additional Libraries:** Context API for state management, JWT for authentication, Axios for API calls